 I am an Assistant Professor in the Department of Mathematics and Statistics and an Affiliated Faculty in the School of Data Science at The University of North Carolina at Charlotte.
 My research interests include dimension reduction, functional data analysis, statistical machine learning, and graphical models.
 Prior to working at UNC Charlotte, I received a Ph.D. in Statistics at The Pennsylvania State University, B.S. in Statistics and B.S. in Mathematical Sciences at Seoul National University in South Korea.

 Download my CV.

-Dimension reduction for functional data based on weak conditional momentssubmitted to The Annals of Statistics (under major revision)
+Dimension reduction for functional data based on weak conditional momentssubmitted to The Annals of Statistics (Accepted)

-Multivariate Neighborhood Trajectory Analysis: A Critique and Propose of Functional Data Analysis Approachsubmitted to Geographical Analysis (under major revision)
+Multivariate Neighborhood Trajectory Analysis: An Exploration of the Functional Data Analysis Approachsubmitted to Geographical Analysis (Conditionally Accepted)

-Nonlinear and additive principal component analysis for functional dataJournal of Multivariate Analysis (in press)
+Nonlinear and additive principal component analysis for functional dataJournal of Multivariate Analysis, 181, 104675.

 On sufficient dimension reduction for functional data: Inverse moments based methodsWIREs: Computational Statistics, 11(4), e1459.

 Molecular, physiological and behavioral responses of honey bee (Apis mellifera) drones to infection with microsporidian parasitesJournal of Invertebrate Pathology, 155, 14-24.

 Nonlinear sufficient dimension reduction for functional dataThe Annals of Statistics, 45, 1059--1095.